 In vacuum ($T^{\alpha\beta}=0$, $j^{\alpha}=0$), the Riemann tensor becomes the Weyl tensor: $R_{\alpha\beta\gamma\delta}=C_{\alpha\beta\gamma\delta}$; due to the self duality property of the latter: $C_{\alpha\beta\gamma\delta}=-\star C\star_{\alpha\beta\gamma\delta}$, it follows that $\mathbb{F}_{\alpha\beta}=-\mathbb{E}_{\alpha\beta}$.

-Eqs. in Table \ref{analogy}, have the status of constrains for the \emph{tidal} fields.
-They are especially suited to compare the tidal dynamics (i.e., Eqs.~(\ref{analogy}.1) and (\ref{analogy}.2)) of the two interactions, which is discussed in the next section; such comparison allows us to learn some fundamental aspects of both interactions, which is exemplified, in the context of the dynamics of spinning test particles, in the companion paper \cite{Gyros}.
+The equations in Table \ref{analogy} have the status of constraints for the \emph{tidal} fields.
+They are especially suited to compare the tidal dynamics (i.e., Eqs.~(\ref{analogy}.1) and (\ref{analogy}.2)) of the two interactions, which is discussed in the next section.
 But they do not tell us about the dynamics of the fields \emph{themselves}.
-To obtain dynamical field equations, one possible route is to take one step back and express the tidal tensors in terms of gauge fields (such as the GEM inertial fields $\vec{G}$, $\vec{H}$ and the shear $K_{(\alpha;\beta)}$ of the 1+3 formalism of Sec.~\ref{sec:3+1}; the general expressions of Einstein equations in terms of these fields is given Sec.~\ref{sub:Einstein-Eqs-1+3} below; but is also possible to write the equations for the dynamics of the tidal tensors (the \emph{physical} fields); that is done not through Einstein equations (\ref{eq:EinsteinField}), but through the differential Bianchi identity $R_{\sigma\tau[\mu\nu;\alpha]}=0$, together with decomposition (\ref{Bel}), and using (\ref{eq:EinsteinField}) to substitute $R^{\alpha\beta}$ by the source terms.
+To obtain dynamical field equations, one possible route is to take one step back and express the tidal tensors in terms of gauge fields (such as the GEM inertial fields $\vec{G}$, $\vec{H}$ and the shear $K_{(\alpha\beta)}$ of the 1+3 formalism of Sec.~\ref{sec:3+1}; the general expressions of Einstein equations in terms of these fields is given Sec.~\ref{sub:Einstein-Eqs-1+3} below; but is also possible to write the equations for the dynamics of the tidal tensors (the \emph{physical} fields); that is done not through Einstein equations (\ref{eq:EinsteinField}), but through the differential Bianchi identity $R_{\sigma\tau[\mu\nu;\alpha]}=0$, together with decomposition (\ref{Bel}), and using (\ref{eq:EinsteinField}) to substitute $R^{\alpha\beta}$ by the source terms.
 The resulting equations, for the case of vacuum (where $\{\mathcal{E}_{\alpha\beta},\ \mathcal{H}_{\alpha\beta}\}=\{\mathbb{E}_{\alpha\beta},\ \mathbb{H}_{\alpha\beta}\}$), are Eqs.~(\ref{MarteensG1})-(\ref{MaartensG2}) of Sec.~\ref{sec:Weyl analogy} below.
-One may write as well dynamical equations for the electromagnetic tidal tensors, which for the case of vacuum, and an inertial frame, are Eqs.~(\ref{eq:HigherOrderEMEqs1})-(\ref{eq:HigherOrderEMEqs2}) of Sec.~\ref{sub:Matte's-equations-vs}; however in the electromagnetic case the fundamental physical fields are the vectors $E^{\alpha},\ B^{\alpha}$, whose covariant field equations are Eqs (\ref{eq:GaussLawCov}), (\ref{eq:DivBCov}), (\ref{eq:CurlB1}), (\ref{eq:CurlE1}) (the tidal field equations (\ref{eq:HigherOrderEMEqs1})-(\ref{eq:HigherOrderEMEqs2}) follow trivially from these).
+One may write as well dynamical equations for the electromagnetic tidal tensors, which for the case of vacuum, and an inertial frame, are Eqs.~(\ref{eq:HigherOrderEMEqs1})-(\ref{eq:HigherOrderEMEqs2}) of Sec.~\ref{sub:Matte's-equations-vs}; however in the electromagnetic case the fundamental physical fields are the vectors $E^{\alpha},\ B^{\alpha}$, whose covariant field equations are Eqs. (\ref{eq:Gaus3+1})-(\ref{eq:CurlEMaartens}) (the tidal field equations (\ref{eq:HigherOrderEMEqs1})-(\ref{eq:HigherOrderEMEqs2}) follow trivially from these).